jordifierro/rails-api-base/README.md

 so all suggestions and contributions are more than welcome!

 * Fork this repo.
-* Create your feature branch (git checkout -b feature-name) from the `develop` branch.
+* Create your feature branch (git checkout -b feature-name).
-* Commit your changes (git commit -m 'Implement new function').
+* Develop your feature and test it.
 * Run tests and code style checker successfully:
 ```
 rspec
 rubocop
 ```
+* Commit your changes (git commit -m 'Implement new function').
 * Push the changes (git push origin feature-name).
 * Create a pull request and I'll merge it with the project.